 Security Deposit Limit

-Most states impose a limit on how much security deposit landlords can require from their renters.
-According to California law, the security deposit limit depends on whether the said residence is furnished or not.
+Most states impose a limit on how much security deposit landlords can require from their renters in their laws or a bill.
+According to California laws, the security deposit limit depends on whether the said residence is furnished or not.

-• Furnished units: For a furnished residential property, the property owner may charge a security deposit equivalent to up to three months' rent.
+• Furnished units: For a California furnished residential rental properties, the rent property owner may charge a security deposit equal to up to three months' rent.

-• Unfurnished units: For an unfurnished residential property, the maximum limit landlords can charge as a security deposit is up to two month's rent.
+• Unfurnished units: For California unfurnished residential rental properties, the maximum limit landlords can charge as a security deposit is up to two month's rent.

-However, a new bill was signed in October of 2023 that will limit security deposits to one month's rent for both unfurnished and furnished properties.
+However, a new bill was signed in October of 2023 that limits security deposits to one month's rent for both furnished and unfurnished units.
 This new limit will take effect in July of 2024.
-The bill was passed to improve housing affordability in San Francisco and nearby cities.
+The bill was passed to improve housing affordability in San Francisco and nearby cities, so you now can't charge more than one month's rent as a security deposit for both furnished and unfurnished units.

 Important Exceptions

 • Active service members.
-If the renter is an active member of the military, landlords may only charge a security deposit equivalent to one month of rent for unfurnished homes and two months of rent for furnished rental units.
+One exception is if the California renter is an active member of the military.
+Landlords may only charge a security deposit equivalent to one month of rent for unfurnished homes and two months of rent for furnished rental units according the law.

 • Pet deposit.
-Under California law, landlords are allowed to require that their tenants pay an additional pet deposit.
-However, people with disabilities can not be required to pay additional pet deposits if their pets are used as service or emotional support animals.
+Another exception under the California law, landlords are allowed to require that their tenants pay an additional pet deposit.
+However, people with disabilities can not be required to pay additional pet deposits if their pets are used as service or emotional support animals, so this exception is limited.

 • Mobile home space.
-For mobile homes, the maximum limit for a security deposit is equivalent to one month's rent.
+Another exception is for California mobile homes as the maximum limit for a security deposit is equivalent to one month's rent following the law.

 Nonrefundable Fees

 The state of California does not allow nonrefundable fees.
-All security deposits should be returned to the renters when the lease term ends.
+All security deposits, whether for furnished or unfurnished rentals, should be returned to the renters when the lease term ends.
 State security deposit law clearly prohibits landlords from drafting a rental agreement stating that there are nonrefundable deposits.

 Person%20sitting%20at%20their%20desk%20counting%20dollar%20bills